moarsel/chrome-extension-automation/README.md

 #### Managing Settings

-Once you have some entries saved, you can modify them in the table above.
+Once you have some entries saved, you can modify them in the table on the options page.
 If you want to switch between enabling and disabling an extension, click the icon for that extension.
 When an extension is being disabled for your keywords, the icon will be crossed out.
 If you want to delete one of your keyword filters, simply click on that word and it will be erased.

 #### Import and Export Settings

 To save your preferences to a different account or computer, select all the text in the top "import" text input, paste it in the bottom "export" box, then click "Import".
 Unfortunately, this extension does not synchronize automatically with your Google chrome profile right now, but this is a quick solution for importing/exporting settings.
 (You can even try to edit your settings by hand if you want -- at your own risk!)

-### TODO
--Manifest file is definitely out of date.